 4. Sistine Chapel

 Considering that how incredible the Vatican Museums are, it’s a wonder why so many people try to see the Sistine Chapel by itself.
 In any case, you’ll often see it as a separate Vatican site, so I am doing the same.

 The chapel full of Michelangelo’s paintings.
 That said, it is best known for the Creation of Adam on the ceiling.

 Don’t expect to take your camera into the Sistine Chapel and snap your own photo of the Almighty reaching out to touch Adam’s finger.
 Absolutely no photography or video is permitted in the room.

 When the Vatican decided to restore Michelangelo’s frescoes back in 1980, the price tag was so high that they had to seek outside funding for the project.
 The highest bidder was Nippon Television Network Corporation of Japan.
-In return for funding the $4.2 million project they received the exclusive rights to photography and video of the restored art.
+In return for funding the $4.2 million project, they received the exclusive rights to photography and video of the restored art.

-Admission: Included with Vatican Museum ticket.
+- Admission: Included with your Vatican Museum ticket.

-5. Tour the Scavi
+5. Vatican Scavi necropolis

 - Visitors must be over 15 years old – no exceptions.

 - The guided tour lasts about 1½ hours.